apocalyptech/choosable/README.md

 The book *To Be Or Not To Be* features a book-within-a-book called *The Murder of Gonzago* which uses a completely separate page numbering scheme from the rest of the book.
-It's a full 24 pages (including "cover") right inbetween the "real" pages 414 and 415.
-The pages are numbered with a special system that page 1 is "G001".  *Romeo and/or Juliet* also has more than one book-within-a-book, but they just use the standard numbering system as the rest of the main book.
+It's a full 24 pages (including "cover") right inbetween the real pages 414 and 415.
+The pages are numbered with a special system where page 1 is "G001" and page 21 is "G021", etc.

-This posed some problems for prior versions of this utility, since we assumed that all page numbers are numeric, and there wouldn't be room for the nested book otherwise.
+This posed some problems for prior versions of this utility, since we assumed that all page numbers are numeric, and there was no good way to keep track of the nested book.
 There are a few possible ways to solve this, but in the end it was simplest to just allow page numbers to be non-numeric.